hwakeman/sports-display/README.md

 Once the code is done uploading, the setup is complete!
 All you need to do now is plug the ESP8266 into a wall outlet and find a good spot to put your scoreboard!

-Note: If you find that the characters on the display are too dark, you can use a small Phillips-Head screwdriver to adjust the blue potentiometer on the back of the display.
+NOTE: If you find that the characters on the display are too dark, you can use a small Phillips-Head screwdriver to adjust the blue potentiometer on the back of the display.

-Note: Premier League and NFL scores may not work properly if API limits are reached.
+NOTE: Premier League and NFL scores may not work properly if API limits are reached.